kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 ## Last changes and notes:<br>

 ### Ago20 2024
-- It moves the Waterfall in block when changing the frequency (instead of moving only the last line received).<br>
+- It will move the Waterfall in block (all limes) when changing the frequency (instead of moving only the last line received).<br>

 ### Ago03 2024
 - S Meter corrections.<br>